 Charles Clarence Brachi (1881-1960)

 Charles Clarence Brachi was born at Islington, London on 22 January 1881.
-He was the second of seven children born to Peter Charles Brachi (1856-1945) and Clara Harriet Brachi neé Fry (1857-1935).
+He was the second of seven children born to Peter Charles Brachi (1856-1945) and his wife Clara Harriet Brachi neé Fry (1857-1935).
 His father was a Tobacco and Snuff Manufacturer.

 By 1891, the family moved from Islington to East Barnet.
 Charles attended Leamington College and represented them at cricket from 1897 to 1900.
 He then went on to Cambridge and represented them at cricket, rugby